ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 As shown above keep the LED circuit from the previous exercise.
 Just add another circuit that places a button between GPIO pin 15 and GND.
 Notice that you don't have to wire up the pull up resistor.
 There is a pull up resister available internally in the raspberry Pi.
 We just have to specify in software that we would like to use it.

-Now open the program `02_buttonLED.py` in idle.
+Now open the program `02_buttonLED.py` in idle3.
 This program polls pin 15 (the pin connected to the button) and reports the status of that pin: 1 indicates true or high voltage, 0 indicates False or a low voltage.
 It doesn't do much more, at the moment.

-Try to understand the code, and answer the following questions:
+You will need to modify it so that the button presses control the led.
+However, before you do this, try to understand the starter code, and answer the following questions:

 * Which line of code configures pin 15 to be an input pin with a pull up resistor configuration?
 * Which line of code gets the status of pin 15?